Dessa: Notable performances

 In April 2017, she headlined a show with the Minnesota Orchestra, which featured new arrangements of her songs as well as a story performed in prose.
 She followed that set of performances with another two sold-out performances in October 2018, this time premiering new material from her album Chime.
 In December 2018, it was announced that Dessa would return for an additional two performances with the Minnesota Orchestra, on March 26 and 28, 2019; both performances were recorded to be released at a later date in collaboration with Doomtree Records.

 Dessa sang the National Anthem at the Minnesota Twins home opener on April 5, 2018.
 And on July 28, 2018, she sang the National Anthem at the 2018 WNBA All-star game held in Minneapolis.

 In August 2018, Dessa traveled with the Minnesota Orchestra as they went on a two-week, five-stop tour through South Africa, reportedly the first tour of an American orchestra to the country, and helped document the trip for Minnesota Public Radio alongside MPR journalist and cultural critic Euan Kerr.

 U.S. Senator Amy Klobuchar used Dessa's song "Bullpen" as her campaign rally walk-on song during her 2020 run for the presidency.

 Deeply Human

 Dessa is the host of the podcast Deeply Human.
 The show explores questions about the inner self and takes a deep dive into the psychological, biological, and anthropological explanations of our common traits.
 Episodes are anchored in her experience discovering the details of her own thoughts and actions.
-Deeply Human launched in March 2021 and is a coproduction of the BBC World Service, American Public Media, and iHeartMedia.
-It is available on iHeartRadio, Apple Podcasts and all major podcast platforms.
+Deeply Human launched in March 2021 and is a co-production of the BBC World Service, American Public Media, and iHeartMedia.